LibraryCarpentry/Top-10-FAIR/_posts/2018-12-01-geoscience.md

 Each IGSN is unique but a typical IGSN looks like this [IEEVB00C3](https://app.geosamples.org/sample/igsn/IEEVB00C3).
 The first five characters of the IGSN represent a name space (a unique user code) that uniquely identifies the person or institution that registers the sample.
 The last 4 characters of the IGSN are a random string of alphanumeric characters (0-9, A-Z).

-1. Start by reading this [brief introduction to IGSN](https://www.ands.org.au/working-with-data/citation-and-identifiers/igsn)
+1. Start by reading this [brief introduction to IGSN](https://www.ands.org.au/working-with-data/citation-and-identifiers/igsn).
 2. Review the scope and capability of each [IGSN allocation agent listed on the IGSN website](http://www.igsn.org/register-your-samples) and consider which allocation agent is most appropriate for your samples.
-3. Have a look at an IGSN record [https://app.geosamples.org/sample/igsn/IEEVB00C3](https://app.geosamples.org/sample/igsn/IEEVB00C3) which show what information about the sample was recorded.
+3. Have a look at an IGSN record [https://app.geosamples.org/sample/igsn/IEEVB00C3](https://app.geosamples.org/sample/igsn/IEEVB00C3) which displays what information about the sample was recorded.
-4. Now have a look at how IGSNs are referenced in a dataset record [http://get.iedadata.org/doi/100548](http://get.iedadata.org/doi/100548)
+4. Now have a look at how IGSNs are referenced in a dataset record [http://get.iedadata.org/doi/100548](http://get.iedadata.org/doi/100548).

 **Consider**: How are you managing your physical samples?
 The ANDS IGSN minting service may be used by Australian researchers at no cost.
 Do you know of a service provider in your region?